-- m) contain anything which may reasonably be regarded as likely to incite to violence or hatred directed against a group of persons, or a member of a group, based on any of the grounds referred to in Article 21 of the Charter of Fundamental Rights of the European Union, analy sex, race, colour, ethnic or social origin, genetic features, language, religion or belief, political or any other opinion, membership of a national minority, property, birth, disability, age, or sexual orientation.
-Nationality constitutes such a ground without prejudice to the special provisions of the Treaty establishing the European Community and of the Treaty on European Union. - n) include anything which may reasonably be regarded as conduct falling within the concept of public provocation to commit a terrorist offence as set out in Article 5 of Directive (EU) 2017/541. - o) include content which constitutes an offence relating to child pornography within the meaning given to the term in Article 5(4) of Directive 2011/93/EU of the European Parliament and of the Council. - p) include content which constitutes an offence relating to racism and xenophobia as set out in Article 1 of Framework Decision 2008/913/JHA. - q) include anything which may reasonably be regarded as causing harm or undue offence, or material that may be reasonably regarded as tending to undermine the authority of the State.
+- address the issue of the merits or otherwise of adhering to any religious faith or belief, or of becoming a member of any religion or religious organisation, as prohibited by Section 46M(2)(b) of the Act. - m) contain anything which may reasonably be regarded as likely to incite to violence or hatred directed against a group of persons, or a member of a group, based on any of the grounds referred to in Article 21 of the Charter of Fundamental Rights of the European Union, namely sex, race, colour, ethnic or social origin, genetic features, language, religion or belief, political or any other opinion, membership of a national minority, property, birth, disability, age, or sexual orientation.
+Nationality constitutes such a ground without prejudice to the special provisions of the Treaty establishing the European Community and of the Treaty on European Union. - n) include anything which may reasonably be regarded as conduct falling within the concept of public provocation to commit a terrorist offence as set out in Article 5 of Directive (EU) 2017/541. - o) include content which constitutes an offence relating to child pornography within the meaning given to the term in Article 5(4) of Directive 2011/93/EU, - p) include content which constitutes an offence relating to racism and xenophobia as set out in Article 1 of Council Framework Decision 2008/913/JHA. - q) include anything which may reasonably be regarded as causing harm or undue offence, or material that may be reasonably regarded as tending to undermine the authority of the State.